BumbleIV/CSE-477/README.md

 As of January 2022, I am not taking this class officially through Michigan State University.

-The content in this repository will be notes derived from a (previous semester version)[] of the course and personal notes as I follow the lectures and complete the assignments openly sourced.
+The content in this repository will be personal notes derived from a [previous semester version](https://webdev.cse.msu.edu/~cse477/) of the course as I follow the lectures and complete the assignments openly sourced.

 **Technologies:**
 &nbsp;